PG&E Emergency Preparedness and Safety Tips

 - If you have a cordless phone or answering machine that requires electricity to work, have a standard telephone or cell phone ready as a backup.

 - Keep your cell phone charged, and have a portable charging device handy.

 - Freeze plastic containers filled with water to make blocks of ice that can be placed in your refrigerator/freezer during an outage to prevent food from spoiling.

 - If you have a stand-by generator, notify PG&E and make sure that it’s installed safely to avoid risking damage to your property and endangering PG&E workers who could be working on power lines in your neighborhood.
-Information on the safe installation of generators can be found on our website at www.pge.com/generator.
+Information on the safe installation of generators can be found on the PG&E Website.

 If outages occur: